themyzteziz/BankApp/README.md

 ## 💡VG addition
 ### Interest
-Savings accounts automatically earn 2% interest per month based on their current balance and also button to demonstrate 2% increase.
+Savings accounts automatically earn 2% interest per month based on their current balance.
 I added this feature to simulate how real savings accounts work, and to make the application feel more realistic and useful.
 I created method in AccountService and IAccountService and implemented it in Accounts.Razor.
 ### PIN Lock
 The page starts locked.
 You enter a PIN.
 If the PIN is correct, the content shows.
 If it's wrong, an error is shown.
 The "Lock" button locks the page again.
 This is only for simple access, not real security.
+### Categories
+I added a new Category property to the transaction form.
+When transferring money, the user can now select a category (Food, Rent, Transport).
+The selected category is stored with the transaction and displayed in the description in history tab.